collective/collective.auditlog/README.rst

 It accomplishes this by using configurable content rules.

-By default, after you activate this package, it'll create all the content rules that can be used for auditing with only the Page type to audit OOTB.
+By default, after you activate this package, it will create all the content rules that can be used for auditing with only the Page type to audit OOTB.
-If you want to audit more types of objects, you'll need to configure the content rules.
+If you want to audit more types of objects, you will need to configure the content rules.

 The audits are stored into a relational database.
 Once installed and called for the first time